 Further, Va.
-Code Ann. § 18.2-357 (Receiving money from earnings of male or female prostitute; penalties) states, "Any person who shall knowingly receive any money or other valuable thing from the earnings of any male or female engaged in prostitution, except for a consideration deemed good and valuable in law, shall be guilty of pandering ....."
+Code Ann. § 18.2-357 (Receiving money from earnings of male or female prostitute; penalties) states,

+Any person who shall knowingly receive any money or other valuable thing from the earnings of any male or female engaged in prostitution, except for a consideration deemed good and valuable in law, shall be guilty of pandering Any person who violates this section by receiving money or other valuable thing from a person under the age of 18 is guilty of a Class 3 felony.